mortazavilab/PyWGCNA/docs/html/_sources/tutorials/Quick_Start.md.txt

     [96mGoing through the merge tree...[0m
     ..cutHeight not given, setting it to 0.996  ===>  99% of the (truncated) height range in dendro.

+    Trying to set attribute `.var` of view, copying.

     	Done..

     [96mCalculating 34 module eigengenes in given set...[0m